Debaditya-Som/Debaditya-Som/README.md

 - 🌱 Learning DevOps and Cloud Computing
-- 🎓 Alpha Microsoft Learn Students Ambassador
+- 🎓 Beta Microsoft Learn Students Ambassador
+- 🎓 Cloud Associate at Google Developer Student Clubs AOT
 - 🎓 GeeksforGeeks Campus Ambassador at Academy Of Technology
-- 🎓 Cloud Associate at Google Developer Student Clubs AOT
 - 🎓 Member of Core as well as Tech Team and Marketing Team at Resourcio Community
 - 👯 Looking to collaborate on Open Source Contributions
 - 💬 Ask me about ..
 Coding, Football & Open Source